 In most cases, your copy should stay conversational, because that’s how we talk.
 Make sure your copy sounds like you’re having a dialogue with the reader.

 Also, avoid industry jargon whenever possible.
-Sometimes it’s necessary to include technical terms for accuracy or SEO purposes, but – as we mentioned before – most people prefer plain language.
+Sometimes it’s necessary to include technical terms for accuracy or SEO marketing purposes, but – as we mentioned before – most people prefer plain language.

 Remember that website content isn’t just about text – content includes images, videos, and other forms of media too.